 Canine therapists are healthcare professionals providing a therapeutic service to dogs and their owners.
-As practitioners, we understand the importance of honing our clinical reasoning skills to provide the best care for our canine patients and owner clients.
+As practitioners, we understand the importance of progressing and honing our clinical reasoning skills to provide the best care for each dog and fully support our owner clients.

-Clinical reasoning is like a puzzle-solving adventure, where we piece together information, observations and evidence to unlock the door to selecting effective therapeutic interventions.
+Clinical reasoning is like a puzzle-solving adventure, where we piece together information, facts, observations and evidence to unlock the door to selecting the most effective therapeutic treatment (interventions) programme for each dog.
+There are so many choices and its vital to choose the appropriate techniques for each dog to achieve the best results and know the “why” of our therapeutic choices.
+Clinical reasoning is a skill in itself and one that therapists refine over their canine career journey.
 So, let’s embark on this exciting journey together.

 Imagine you’re a detective investigating a case.
 Clinical reasoning is similar!
 Therapists commit to gathering canine patient and owner client information, carry out assessments and reassessments, plus analyse and evaluate the data to identify the root causes of the dog’s mobility issues, physical challenges or performance needs.